deltabravozulu/testdisk/README.md

 make check
 ```

-Now, note we are stopping here.
+Now, note we are deviating from the install instructions and stopping here.

 3.)
 Move files around (note, this only handles updating the binaries--if you care about updated manuals and whatnot, you'll need to grab those from ./testdisk/man after you compile it).
 ```